Ectopic atrial rhythm (EAT), atrial tachycardia (AT) & multifocal atrial tachycardia (MAT)

 The ECG in ectopic atrial rhythm and atrial tachycardia

-- A regular rhythm with P-waves which differ (in terms of contour/appearance) from the sinus P-waves.
+- A regular rhythm with P-waves that differ (in terms of contour/appearance) from the sinus P-waves.
 If the P-waves in lead II are retrograde (negative), the diagnosis is simple because sinus P-waves can never be negative in lead II.
 If the P-waves are positive in lead II, it is usually necessary to compare the P-wave contour during tachycardia with the P-waves during sinus rhythm.

 - All P-waves are followed by QRS complexes.
 AV block is unusual unless the patient is treated with digoxin.